thatguys2good/website/README.md

-# Abyss of JHDB
-<h1>Step into a world filled with enigmatic depths, ancient legends, and trials that push every adventurer to the edge.
-Here, heroes are forged in darkness, mysteries unravel with each step, and the shadows hold secrets worth uncovering.
-Are you prepared to face the Abyss and become a legend?
+Welcome to Abyss of JHDB!
+Dive into a world full of mysteries, challenges, and hidden secrets waiting to be discovered.
+Explore, survive, and see what the Abyss has in store for you.
+Whether you’re here to test your skills or just see what’s lurking in the shadows, this is the place for adventure.
+Ready to jump in?
 (Game made by Jackson, Henry, Dillon, and Brayden.)</h1>